amirmazmi/config/python/basic_python.md

 ```
 x = 3
 ```
-Then your namespace will contain a symbolic reference `x` to indicate the variable.
+Then your namespace will contain a symbolic reference to `x` for the variable.
 Similar applies to the imports before.
 Most IDEs will have a variable explorer to see the current objects in your namespace.
 However, this is only available as an extension in jupyter.

 <br>